adossantos-jr/psa-batch-mode/README.md

 This is an R shiny app for rapidly performing Productivity-Susceptibility Analysis (PSA) for multiple species/stocks at once in a simple batch processing loop.
 The code for the PSA itself is mostly sourced from the [PSA Web Application at the Fisheries Integrated Toolbox (FIT)](https://nmfs-ost.github.io/noaa-fit/PSA) by the U. S. National Oceanic and Atmospheric Administration (NOAA), developed by Dr. Nathan Vaughan & Dr. Jason Cope.
 Like in the NOAA PSA Web Application, this routine allows for probabilistic attribute scoring and generates bootstrapping-based confidence intervals.

 ### Instructions
-This app is built in the R language and is run in an R server.
+This app is built in the R language and runs in your local R server.
 To use it, you must download and install the latest version of [R](https://www.r-project.org/), and the latest version of the [RStudio integrated development environment (IDE)](https://posit.co/download/rstudio-desktop/).
 You can then download the [R script file](https://github.com/adossantos-jr/psa-batch-mode/blob/main/shiny_psa_batch_mode.R) and open it in RStudio.

 #### Importing your data